michellevit/Production-Planner/README.txt

   - A command prompt will appear with the name/date of the latest backup and ask if you are sure you want to restore
     - Type "Y" and press enter (to confirm and restore the database)
     - Close the prompt
+  -NOTE: If there is an issue with getting data the next time, it may have something to do with django/api/data/current_open_orders.json (you may need to clear this file)

 ----------
 9. How To Clear The Database